-Include a link to the statutory requirements information where you have sourced your information from.
-Clearly mark the information you have included in the policy and procedure manual highlighting it in colour for your assessor.
+Include a link to the statutory requirements information from which you have sourced your information.
+Clearly mark the information you have included in the policy and procedure manual, highlighting it in colour for your assessor.

-The student must add to Awesome Landscapes Policy and Procedure Manual by including under the heading GST, BAS and IAS reporting:
+The student must add to the Awesome Landscapes Policy and Procedure Manual by including under the heading GST, BAS and IAS reporting: